 The only reference to the life of an unborn child is one of the Mosaic laws that referenced miscarriage: If a woman has a miscarriage as a result of a fight, the man who caused it would be severely punished up to death.

 If men strive, and hurt a woman with child, so that her fruit depart from her, and yet no mischief follow: he shall be surely punished accordingly as the woman’s husband will lay upon him; and he shall pay as the judges determine.
 And if any mischief follow, then thou shalt give life for life, Eye for eye, tooth for tooth (Exodus 21:22-25).

 Friends, our humanity is given.
 It is not earned.
 For those who say a woman gets to decide when life is a life is to play God.
 Only he alone has the authority.

-Perhaps you have a friend who has had an abortion or perhaps you have.
+Perhaps you have a friend who has had an abortion, or perhaps you have.
 I don’t know your story; I don’t know your circumstances, but I do know this: Jesus isn’t shocked by abortion.
-He knows everything about you, and he wants to take the crushing shame and insurmountable pain off your shoulders.
+He knows everything about you and wants to take the crushing shame and insurmountable pain off your shoulders.
 He wants to wash you in grace and set you free.

-If you have an abortion, find a friend that you can trust and open up about your story.
-Look for a biblical counselor in your area as well and join an abortion recovery group if there is one in your area.
+If you have an abortion, find a friend you can trust and open up about your story.
+Look for a biblical counselor and join an abortion recovery group if there is one in your area.
 You do not have to live with pain and guilt.
-God can use your story to set another woman free and perhaps save the life of a child too.
+God can use your story to free another woman and save a child's life.
 Who the Son sets free is free indeed.